Olbrich Home Holiday Express

 Year-Round Volunteers

 The Schumacher Library is an outstanding horticultural library specializing in resources appropriate for our region.
-Volunteers work with our Horticulture Librarian to help visitors find resources.
-Training is provided; library skills are not required.
-Library volunteers share a love of books and a curiosity about plants.
-Shifts are available daily from 10 a.m. to 1 p.m. or 1 to 4 p.m.
+Volunteers work with our Horticulture Librarian to help answer plant questions from visitors and help patrons use library resources.
+Training is provided.
+A desire to provide quality plant information and computer skills are required.
+Shifts are scheduled daily from 10 a.m. to 1 p.m. or 1 to 4 p.m.

-Everyone who comes to Olbrich Botanical Gardens passes through the Growing Gifts Shop as they enter and exit.
+Everyone who comes to Olbrich Botanical Gardens passes through the Gift Shop as they enter and exit.
 It's a very busy place that is full of must-have merchandise.
 Part-time staff members work with the help of volunteers to assist customers in the gift shop, operate the cash register, and help with restocking, unpacking, and marking new items.
 Beware: volunteers are some of the shop's best customers!
-The Growing Gifts Shop is open Monday through Saturday from 10 a.m. to 4 p.m. and from 10 a.m. to 5 p.m. on Sundays.
+The Gift Shop is open Monday through Sunday from 10 a.m. to 4 p.m.

 Have you ever wondered how the staff manages to get the Conservatory ready for visitors by 10 a.m. each morning?
-It couldn't be done without the help of volunteers who assist the staff from 7:30 to 9:30 a.m. by picking up leaf litter, feeding animals, sweeping, and generally helping to clean the Conservatory.
-Volunteers work one to two shifts each month.
+It couldn't be done without the help of volunteers who assist the staff from 7:30 to 9 a.m. by picking up leaf litter, feeding animals, sweeping, and generally helping to clean the Conservatory.
+Volunteers work two shifts each month.

 Leadership Volunteers